the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensiing-hardware.md

 ## Content
 To understand what licenses do and how to apply them, it is first important to be familiar with a number of terms.
-Often terms like copyright, licenses, patents, and trademarks are used interchangeably (sometimes incorrectly).
+Terms like copyright, licenses, patents, and trademarks are often used interchangeably (and sometimes incorrectly).
 This may lead to confusion as to what exactly is being discussed and what the implications are.
 Familiarise yourself with the following terms and follow the links to understand more about them.